Hari70a/React-Native-Hello-World/README.md

 ### Deep  Dive into Basic react-native application

-      After  the successful completion of installation , please have a look at this [link](http://www.toptal.com/ios/cold-dive-into-react-native-a-beginners-tutorial)  for  a  better understanding of a basic react application.
-Thereafter looks to go deep into the react-native application
+       *After  the successful completion of installation , please have a look at this [link](http://www.toptal.com/ios/cold-dive-into-react-native-a-beginners-tutorial)

+       *Thereafter looks to go deep into the react-native application

 ### Installation and Setup: